-Samples of Agave lechugilla, id. by Edward Palmer, from Coyote Cave, CM-88, nr Torreon in Laguna area of SW Coahuila, Mexico.
-Coll. late A.D.
-1880s by Palmer; subm. by J. M. Adovasio.
+Samples of Agave lechuguilla, identified by Edward Palmer, from Coyote Cave, CM88, near Torreon in Laguna area of SW Coahuila, Mexico.
+These samples were collected in the late 1880s by Palmer and submitted for radiocarbon dating by J. M. Adovasio.